ccbs-stradl/coding_club/Sessions/2021_03_10_strings_dates.md

 The majority of alphabetic, numeric, and punctuation characters are represented in a string just as they appear.
-Strings can also contain special characters take on a meaning other than a literal character.
+Strings can also contain special characters that take on a meaning other than a literal character.
 These are called “escape characters” (or, if they involve more than one character, “escape sequences”) and are prepended with `\` (backslash).
 The most common escape characters that you’ll encounter in data processing are:

 -   `\"` and `\'` to specify a double or single quote within a string.